How can you support LGBTQIA+-owned businesses?

 Share Your Positive Experiences On Social Media

 It has become normal for people of all persuasions to support the LGBTQIA+ community through Pride marches and events, which certainly helps to bring these minorities into the mainstream.
 However, these people and businesses don’t go away once the festivities are over; they exist all the time, attempting to deal with prejudices and trying to stay relevant and profitable as a business.
 You can help these businesses by not only purchasing their products and using their services but also by promoting their qualities on social media.

 When you have had a pleasurable experience dealing with one of these businesses, make sure your followers know about it.
 Post that positive experience on social media and draw attention to the fact that, regardless of their orientation, this is a business with value to the community as a whole.

 Partner With Firms that Support Gender Equality

-Through genuine affiliations, you can encounter LGBTQ+ experts and seek their advice.
-Invite them to your company programs and give them the spotlight to discuss topics related to gender equality at work, which includes showing respect to the LGBTQ+ community in general.
+Through genuine affiliations, you can encounter LGBTQIA+ experts and seek their advice.
+Invite them to your company programs and give them the spotlight to discuss topics related to gender equality at work, which includes showing respect to the LGBTQIA+ community in general.

 Adam Garcia, The Stock Dork

 Copyright © 2023 SCORE Association, SCORE.org

 Funded, in part, through a Cooperative Agreement with the U.S. Small Business Administration.
 All opinions, and/or recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the SBA.